Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

     - **Fulfillment module**
         Select this option if the external warehouse is accessed via a connection in the *Fulfillment* module.

 [comment]: <> (Julian: bedeutet obsolete, dass diese Option nicht mehr zutrifft, also kann man ignorieren?
-Gibt es andere mögliche Optionen, außer Fulfillment?)
+Gibt es andere mögliche Optionen, außer Fulfillment? --> C&CS Training: Bezieht sich diese Funktion nur auf das alte Amazon-Verbindung Import-Funktion, also dass der Kunde den Bestand bei Amazon-fulfilled Bestellungen sehen und ggf. aufstocken kann?)

 3. Click the *Connection* drop-down list and select the applicable connection.
 All connections established in the *Fulfillment* module are displayed in the list.